Trauma Scene Clean-Up

 Regulations Governing Biohazard Cleanup and Disposal

 Not just anyone should attempt to complete trauma scene cleanup.
 There are rules governing the cleanup of trauma scenes and those involving biohazards and hazardous materials.
-Federal authorities that have established regulations include the Occupational Safety and Health Administration (OSHA), the Environmental Protection Agency (EPA), and the Centers for Disease Control and Prevention (CDC).
-Each state has its own sets of rules established and enforced by that state's Department of Natural Resources or Health Department.
+Federal authorities that have established regulations include the Occupational Safety and Health Administration (OSHA), the United States Environmental Protection Agency (EPA) and the Centers for Disease Control and Prevention (CDC).
+Each state also has its own sets of rules – often established and enforced by the Department of Natural Resources or Health Department.
 County or municipal rules may also exist and must be adhered to.

-When you hire Rainbow International Restoration for trauma scene or biohazard cleaning, you can expect them to arrive in a timely manner and bring all personal protection equipment, cleaning products and disposal supplies required for the task at hand.
-During the job, the team works tirelessly to remove all aspects of the scene that could lead to an unhealthy or hazardous environment.
-The goal is to return the scene to the same condition it was in before the event occurred.
+When you hire Rainbow International Restoration for trauma scene or biohazard cleaning, you can expect members of our local team to arrive in a timely manner and bring all personal protection equipment, cleaning products, and disposal supplies required for the task at hand.
+During the job, the team will work tirelessly to remove all hazardous or contaminated materials from the scene.
+Our goal is to return your home or business to the same condition it was in before the traumatic event occurred.

-The final step in many death, crime scene or biohazard cleanup situations is disposal, when all evidence of the event is removed and disposed of according to national, state and local regulations.
+The final step in many death, crime scene or biohazard cleanup situations is disposal.
+All evidence of the event is removed and disposed of according to national, state and local regulations.

-Your space may not require any further services beyond this.
+Your space may not require any further services beyond disposal and our cleanup services.
 However, in some instances, restoration work is needed to bring the affected area back to its pre-event condition.
 Restoration services you may need a general contractor to assist you with after our cleanup services may include:

-- Repairing or replacing drywall, subfloor and other structural components
+- Repairing or replacing drywall, subfloor or other structural components

 - Repainting damaged walls